-The £486billion engineering industry is more varied, exciting and innovative than ever before.
-Discover what your career could look like…
+The £420.5billion industry is more varied, exciting and innovative than ever before.
+Explore the different directions your career could take

 Find out more

-- Discover the challenges facing the engineering and manufacturing sector.
+- Discover the biggest challenges facing the engineering sector.

 - Search postgraduate courses in engineering.